McMaster-Baby-Lab/handbook/pages/Research/researchAdv/eyetracker/eyetracker.md

 2. When calibration starts, confirm fixation *IMMEDIATELY AFTER* the eyes move by pressing the Return key.
 3. Valid key pressing during calibration will make the target appears in another location
 4. Press again if a key pressing calibration is not valid
 5. At the end of calibration, the looking pattern indicated by the green and blue crosses should match the layout of calibration target on the screen.
 If not, restart the calibration.

+{% include oneImg.html url="assets/images/Host PC UI explanation/Slide2.png" caption = "Calibration UI" shortCap="" %}

 {% include oneImg.html url="assets/images/eyetracking/Calib2.JPG" caption = "" shortCap="" %}

 ### Validation